cgwire/kitsu/docs/first_production/README.md

 Nb: Episodes are only mandatory for **TV Show** Production.

-You can also create tasks for episode and shot.
+You can also create tasks for episodes and shots.
 See the ADVANCE section.

-You need to go to the **Shots** page: you can use the drop-down menu and click on the **SHOTS**.
+You need to go to the **Shots** page: you can use the dropdown menu and click on the **SHOTS**.

 ![Drop down menu shot](../img/getting-started/drop_down_menu_shot.png)